 Wrestlers from Haft's booking office began appearing on Barnett's cards in late 1960.
 However, Barnett's wrestlers did not appear on Haft's cards.
 Haft's final show in Cincinnati was held in March 1962 at Music Hall.
 This is likely due to having lost the studio show in Dayton that was also seen in Cincinnati.

-Wrestling returned to Parkway Arena in 1965 when Barnett/Doyle ran cards there for the summer.
-At the end of 1966, Haft sold the arena which was redeveloped into an office complex.
+Wrestling returned to Parkway Arena in 1965 when Farhat ran cards there for the summer.
+These were the final wrestling events at the outdoor arena.
+At the end of 1966, Haft sold the property and it was redeveloped into an office complex.